-Table 307 Password Strength Enforcement CLI Parameters
+Table 310 Password Strength Enforcement CLI Parameters

-Input Type Permitted Values Description enforce- Boolean Yes When yes is selected: strength no Password length must be at least eight characters.
+Parameter Input Type Permitted Values Description enforce- Boolean Yes When yes is selected: strength no Password length must be at least eight characters.
 Password must include characters of at least three of the following character types: lower case letters, upper case letters, digits, and special characters.
 For purposes of meeting this requirement, upper case letters at the beginning of the password and digits at the end of the password are not counted.
-A password cannot be repeated root> platform security access-control password enforce-strength set yes
+A password cannot be repeated within five changes in password.